 When you say spiritual practice, many people think of meditation.
 Seated and moving forms of meditation are the centerpiece of spiritual exploration.

 Meditation is a mind hack that often uses mantras, sutras, and affirmations as tools.
 These mental devices open doorways of consciousness.
 You could easily categorize them as awareness expansion tools, the same with Yoga since it contains a range of meditative processes.

 Seated meditation is the heart of the spiritual practice for many people.
 Meditation is an essential tool for exploring consciousness.
 Seated meditation includes everything from a primary two-step method, Mindfulness Meditation and Japa or Transcendental Meditation (TM).
 This modality also has advanced practices like the Siddhis of Patanjali.

 Moving meditation is an action with a heightened level of awareness.
 To perform an activity while simultaneously holding a meditative state involves a high level of mind-body coordination and skill.
 This modality improves mind and body connection.
 In turn, this has a positive effect on our health and wellness.
 This progression includes energy collection modalities like Qigong and Tai Chi.
 Grounding techniques focus on our connection with nature, such as Sun Gazing, Forest Bathing, and Tree Grounding.

 Awareness Expansion Tools

-Defining your own reality seems like a great idea.
+Defining your reality seems like a great idea.
 But are willing to do the inner work necessary to achieve it.
 You must first identify and fix the programming of your self-talk and values.
 Enhancing observational skills requires inner work.
-People shy away from the path of inner observation.
+People shy away from the path of self-observation.
 But those who create their new reality say it is worth the effort.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia